aws.lightsail.ContainerServiceDeploymentVersion

 - Service

-Name string The name for the container service.
+Name string Name of the container service.

 - Public